Ritalina/devops-excercise/README.md

 BIND_PORT=5000

-5.- Enter in the repo and execute docker-compose up -d
+5.- Enter in the repo and execute sudo docker-compose up -d

 6.- To make sure it works run execute in your terminal curl http://localhost:5000 the expected result is: